The Gold Standard: CLI Design Principles for Production Systems

 See: [https://docs.example.com/cli/delete-resource](https://docs.example.com/cli/delete-resource)

-We reduced support tickets by 30% after implementing suggestion logic for typos and including documentation URLs in errors.
-Users need concrete next steps, not vague failure descriptions.
+We reduced support tickets by 30% after implementing typo suggestions and documentation URLs in errors.
+Users need concrete next steps.
+Give them the answer, not a riddle.

 A CLI is part of the development feedback loop.
-If cli --help takes 2 seconds, developers get frustrated.
+If cli --help takes 2 seconds, developers will avoid using it.
+They’ll find workarounds.
+Those workarounds will be worse.

 • Native binaries (Go, Rust) start in <50ms